danieljharvey/website-face/posts/2025-07-26-fuck-it-lets-write-a-database.markdown

 - Filter results from that table (`Filter`)
 - Choose the fields we want to look at (`Project`)

-Because we're only starting with reads, our tables are going to be static JSON files taken from the [chinook dataset](https://github.com/marko-knoebl/chinook-database-json).
+We're going to be concentrating on the Query Engine part of the database initially,mostly because I'm more interested in it, so our tables are going to be static JSON files taken from the [chinook dataset](https://github.com/marko-knoebl/chinook-database-json).
 We are using this because it's full of rock albums and it's nice to be reminder that Led Zeppelin are a totally sick band from time to time.

 ## Our types